 Device Power Management Setting Meaning Network interface power management Specify power saving / wake mode for supported network interface devices.
 This may be used in preperation for a Wake-on- LAN (WoL) deployment or to disable WoL.
 The available options have the following meanings: Disable power management - No power saving enabled.
 Allow power saving modes - Allow device to enter low-power state Allow computer wake (any) - Allow any network packet to wake workstation (not recommended) Allow (WoL) computer wake (strict) - Allow only Wake-on-LAN packets to wake PC.
 This is the recommended setting.
 The 'Allow Wake (Any)' setting may cause occasional wake-up due to normal network traffic and should not be used on portable computers.
 This setting becomes effective on the next reboot.
-This feature is not supported on Windows 2000.
+This feature supports most network interface devices.
+Please contact Data Synergy Support if this feature fails to work with your device for further advice.
 USB Hub power management (Selective Suspend) Configure power saving mode for USB hubs.
 In some Microsoft documentation this feature is known as 'selective suspend'.
 Allowing USB hubs to enter a low-power state can decrease overall energy consumption.
 However, this may also prevent a device such as a keyboard, connected to the hub from being used to wake the workstation.
 NB: The principle purpose of this feature is to disable power management for USB hubs that manage a USB keyboard where the keyboard is used to wake the PC.
 HID Keyboard / Mouse wake Configure keyboard / mouse devices to wake the PC.
 In some cases this may also require a related BIOS settings change to operate.
 This feature is not available for legacy PS/2 devices.
 USB S3 Sleep / Wake (Windows XP/2003 only) Allow S3 sleep mode when USB devices are configure to wake the system.
 On some systems compatibility problems have been found with S3 mode when using USB devices.
 In some rare cases using this feature can result in system instability during suspend or resume if S3 is not fully supported.
 Please see http://support.microsoft.com/kb/841858.
 This is only supported on Windows XP/2003 and may not function for all hardware.